oddbird/css-sandbox/src/scope/index.md

 The [First Public Working Draft](https://www.w3.org/TR/css-scoping-1/) had more scoping features that have since been removed:

 A `<style scoped>` attribute,
-which would apply to sibling elements and their decendants.
+which would apply to sibling elements and their descendants.
 This had a few limitations:

 - Need to repeat in the DOM for every instance of the scope